 2023 WNBA Playoffs: How to watch, full TV schedule and more

 The 2023 WNBA playoffs are in full swing.
 It took until the final day of the regular season, but Las Vegas clinched the No. 1 seed over the New York Liberty, and is well on their way to winning back-to-back championships.
 At least one winner-take-all Game 3 is set to take place so far in the 2023 playoffs, after the No. 6 seed Minnesota Lynx bounced back from their big Game 1 loss to defeat the No. 3 Connecticut Sun, 82-75.
-Up next, No. 7 Washington vs. No. 2 New York and No. 5 Atlanta at No. 4 Dallas on Tuesday night.
+The New York Liberty advanced to the semifinals after their 90-85 victory Game 2 victory against the Washington Mystics.
+Up next, No. 3 Connecticut at No. 6 Minnesota tonight at 8 p.m.
+ET.

 Ready to watch some basketball?
 Here’s everything you need to know about how to watch the 2023 WNBA playoffs, including the full WNBA playoffs schedule, streaming options and more.